Smallest organisms: Primates (Primates)

-The smallest member of the primate order is Madame Berthe's mouse lemur (Microcebus berthae), found in Madagascar, with an average body length of 9.2 cm.
+The smallest primate is Madame Berthe's mouse lemur (Microcebus berthae), found in Madagascar, with an average body length of 9.2 cm.

 Cetaceans (Cetacea)

 The smallest cetacean, which is also (as of 2006) the most endangered, is the vaquita, a species of porpoise.
 Male vaquitas grow to an average of around 135 cm; the females are slightly longer, averaging about 141 cm in length.

 Embryophytes (Embryophyta)

 Gymnosperms (Gymnospermae)

 Zamia pygmaea is a cycad found in Cuba, and the smallest known gymnosperm.
 It grows to a height of 25 cm.

 Angiosperms (Angiospermae)

 Wolffia arrhiza on human fingers.
 Every speck of less than 1 mm length is an individual plant.

-Duckweeds of the genus Wolffia are the smallest angiosperms.
+Duckweeds of the genus Wolffia, which are monocotyledon plants, are the smallest angiosperms.
 Fully grown, they measure 300 by 600 μm and reach a mass of just 150 μg.

 Dicotyledons

 The smallest known dicotyledon plant is the Himalayan dwarf mistletoe (Arceuthobium minutissimum).
 Shoots grow up to 5 mm in height.